 It’s important to have them sign Powers of Attorney to make you their agents in case of emergency.

 Once a child turns age 18, you are no longer the legal guardian and cannot make financial and medical decisions for him or her.
-Therefore, it is important to have college students and young adults sign a Durable Power of Attorney and Patient Advocate Designation (sometimes called a Power of Attorney for Health Care) naming you as their agents.
+Therefore, it is important to have college students and young adults sign a Durable Power of Attorney and Patient Advocate Designation (sometimes called a Power of Attorney for Health Care) naming you as their agent.
 The Durable Power of Attorney grants you the power to handle financial decisions for your child and the Patient Advocate Designation names you as patient advocate to make medical decisions for your child in the event he or she is unable to do so.